-MSD in Oss, The Netherlands, will manufacture the study IVRs and analyze/release the IVRs under Good Manufacturing Practices (GMP).
-The MTN-027 pharmaceutical collaborator will package, label and ship all of the study IVRs directly to the Pharmacist of Record (PoR) at each study site.
+MSD in Oss, The Netherlands, will manufacture the study IVRs under Good Manufacturing Practices (GMP).
+The MTN-028 pharmaceutical collaborator will package, label and ship all of the study IVRs directly to the Pharmacist of Record (PoR) at the study site.